Sometimes, at low tide, you might see the tree stumps and trunk remains of a petrified forest on Cleveleys beach. Above photo: thanks to Andy Ball

 And this photo is from Andy Ball –

-Back in 2013 Visit Cleveleys was contacted by James Turner, who had a metal detecting hobby.
-James wasn’t looking for pound coins and things with current day value, but the history and heritage of the Fylde Coast.
+James Turner, who enjoyed metal detecting, got in touch back in 2013.
+He wasn’t looking for pound coins and things with monetary value, but the history and heritage of the Fylde Coast.

 James provided this information:

 “What is for sure is that just about half way between the low and high water mark, out from present day Cleveleys, there was a forest.
-Some time after the above event occurred, whatever that event was, the sea again receded a little to the coast line we know today but still covered the forest when the tide came in.
-Sand built up around the tree trunks, the tops rotting away, leaving only the petrified stumps visible now at low water.
-Sand movements may cover or uncover these remains depending on tides and weather i.e. a big tide with gale force winds will more likely move sand on the beach.”
+Some time after the above event occurred, whatever that event was, the sea again receded a little.
+It went back to the coast line we know today but still covered the forest when the tide came in.
+Sand built up around the tree trunks, the tops rotting away, leaving only the petrified stumps, visible now at low water.
+Sand movements may cover or uncover these remains depending on tides and weather.
+A big tide with gale force winds will more likely move sand on the beach.”

-We were also contacted by Ivy, who added “In the mid 80’s after a fierce storm, our two lads and my husband went on the beach and found lots of sand had been moved.
+Ivy also got in touch.
+She says “In the mid 80’s after a fierce storm, our two lads and my husband went on the beach and found lots of sand had been moved.

 “Lots of tree stumps and tree trunks had been uncovered, one was silver Birch.
-In the original ground there were horse hoof prints and they found a cast horse shoe which we still have, although we don’t know how old it is.”
+In the original ground there were horse hoof prints.
+They found a cast horse shoe which we still have, although we don’t know how old it is.”

 Sunken Village of Singleton Thorpe

-There’s also said to be a sunken village off the coast of Cleveleys, lost from a time long before the modern concrete sea defences which protect us today.
+There’s said to be a sunken village off the coast of Cleveleys.
+Lost from a time long before the modern concrete sea defences which protect us today.

-The power of the sea went unchecked then, and so the inhabitants of Singleton Thorpe had to flee from flooding.
+So the story goes, with the power of the sea going unchecked, the inhabitants of Singleton Thorpe had to flee from flooding.

-There was an inundation in the mid 1500’s.
-It is widely thought to all be at the same time in one terrible night in September of 1554/5, but as few people wrote back then, evidence is sketchy.
+There was, however, an inundation in the mid 1500’s.
+Widely thought to have been one terrible night in September of 1554/5, but few people wrote back then so evidence is sketchy.

-If you find this kind of local history fascinating, join the Thornton Cleveleys Past Facebook group.
-There, you’ll learn the most amazing things about this area.
+If you find this kind of local history interesting, join the Thornton Cleveleys Past Facebook group.
+You’ll learn the most amazing things about this area.

 Why does the beach move about so much?